stanfordnlp/CoreNLP/doc/ner/README.txt

 you can now named entity tag the text by pressing the Run NER button.

-From a command line, you need to have java on your PATH and the stanford-ner.jar file in your CLASSPATH.
+From a command line, you need to have java on your PATH and the stanford-ner.jar file and the lib directory in your CLASSPATH.
 (The way of doing this depends on your OS/shell.)
 The supplied ner.bat and ner.sh should work to allow you to tag a single file.
 For example, for Windows: